 The tax audit opinion is not binding on the SHCP.
 Where the SHCP audits a taxpayer that has obtained this type of tax audit opinion, the tax authorities would generally first review the working papers of the auditor and then go directly to the taxpayer.
 However, the SHCP may, in certain instances, first audit the taxpayer records that were used by the Public Accountant to issue the tax audit opinion.
 The tax authorities have the right to audit the taxpayer directly or through the auditor.

-Effective January 1, 2022, companies with revenues in the prior tax year in excess of MxP$1,779,063,820 (approximately US$80-90 million) and companies whose shares are publicly traded must have a tax audit report issued.
-Mid-size companies may elect to have a tax audit report issued.
+Companies with revenues in the prior tax year in excess of MxP$ 1,855,919,380 (approximately US$ 100-110 million) and companies whose shares are publicly traded must have tax audit reports issued.
+Mid-size companies may elect to have tax audit reports issued.

 An obligation for a statutory audit was also included as part of the 2022 tax reforms for companies that are part of certain reorganizations, such as mergers, divisions or deferred gain transactions.